Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/built-in-interactions.md

 # Built-in interactions

-The Input System package comes with a set of built-in Interactions, which you can use on Actions and Bindings:
+The Input System package comes with a set of built-in interactions, which you can use on actions and bindings:

 * [`PressInteraction`](xref:UnityEngine.InputSystem.Interactions.PressInteraction)
 * [`HoldInteraction`](xref:UnityEngine.InputSystem.Interactions.HoldInteraction)